 In 2013 Lucille Davie set out on an adventure of a lifetime exploring some of the spaces and places visited by the famous naturalist William Burchell.
 She compiled a wonderful record of her journey which we are honoured to publish below.
 The piece first appeared on the Media Club South Africa website on 23 May 2013.
 Click here to view more of Davie's work.

 I found it!
-I found the remains of the hut that sheltered explorer and naturalist William Burchell on the final leg of his journey to Graaff-Reinet in 1813.
+I found the remains of the hut that sheltered explorer, scientist and naturalist William Burchell on the final leg of his journey to Graaff-Reinet in 1813.

-Burchell, the quintessential Renaissance Man, was one of the more celebrated of the early explorers who visited South Africa in the late 18th and early 19th centuries.
-He left vivid accounts of life in the colony, of the 'Hottentots' and 'Bushmen' he came across, and of the fauna and flora of the Karoo and Western Cape.
+Burchell, the quintessential Renaissance Man, was one of the more celebrated of the early explorers who visited South Africa in the early 19th century.
+He left vivid accounts of life in the colony, the Khoikhoi and Bushmen he came across, and the fauna and flora of the Karoo and Western Cape.

 William John Burchell by John Russell (1800) - Downloaded from Wikipedia

-He arrived in Cape Town on a boat from St Helena in November 1810, aged 29, and left on his journey seven months later, travelling beyond the border of the colony, right up to Kuruman in today's Northern Cape, before making his way back along the coast to Cape Town four years later, arriving in April 1815 after travelling 7 242 kilometres.
-He documented his travels in two beautifully written volumes, published in 1822 and 1824.
+He arrived in Cape Town on a boat from St Helena in November 1810, aged 29, and left on his journey seven months later, travelling beyond the border of the colony, right up to Kuruman and just beyond in today's Northern Cape, before making his way back along the coast to Cape Town four years later, arriving in April 1815 after travelling 7 242 kilometres.
+He documented his travels in two beautifully written volumes, Travels in the Interior of Southern Africa, published in 1822 and 1824.
 A third volume was never written, so we have an unfinished tale of his travels in South Africa but a complete map of his route.

 Volume I - Inside Cover